rodeoboy/CheckOut/README.md

 # CheckOut

+# Limitations
+1. Currently there is no validation on the file uploads.
+If file format is not valid an error message is displayed to the user.
+2. Products not found in promotion upload or check out are not added

+# Design Choices
+1. Discount calculation is done using a rule engine pattern to allow extending the type of calculations performed on item.
+Currently only Sale Price is implemented.
+2. Client, domain and service classes should be implemented in their own components to better inforce encapsulation.

+# User Documentation

 Loading Product Catalog

 1. Create a text file with product items.
 One item per line with product name the price seperated by comma.
 For example:
   Apple, 2.00
-  Orange 1.50
+  Orange, 1.50
-  Banana 1.00
+  Banana, 1.00
-2. Reun the application and select "Add products" from the menu.
+2. Run the application and select "Add products" from the menu.
 3. Type in the path to the file created above.

 Loading Product Promotions